DViteri2/Sports-Analytics/README.md

 # Sports Analytics

-This repository contains the code and data for a sports analytics project focused on football.
-The project includes data preprocessing, model training, and prediction scripts.
+This repository contains the code and data for a football sports analytics project.

 ## Project Structure

 - `Sports_Analytics_Football.py`: Main script for data processing, model training, and prediction.
-- `Football_Dataset.csv`: The dataset used for training and testing the models.
+- `Football_Dataset.csv`: Dataset used for training and testing.
-- `Predictions.csv`: Output file containing the predictions for the missing values in the dataset.
-- `preprocessor.pkl`: Preprocessor object used for data transformation.
+- `preprocessor.pkl`: Preprocessor for data transformation.
-- `gain_prediction_model.pkl`: Trained model for predicting the GAIN values.
+- `gain_prediction_model.pkl`: Trained model for predicting GAIN values.
-- `stacking_ensemble_model.pkl`: Trained ensemble model for predicting the GAIN values.
+- `stacking_ensemble_model.pkl`: Trained ensemble model for prediction.
-- `catboost_info/`: Directory containing training logs and metrics for the CatBoost model.

 ## Installation